olivierobert/olivierobert-web/src/index.md

 page_class: home
 ---

-<h2>A software engineer at heart and a hands-on engineering leader by trade.</h2>
+<h2>A software crafter at 🧡 and a hands-on engineering leader by trade</h2>

 Hi, I am Olivier 👋 I enjoy building and working with high-performing engineering and product teams.
 I am currently leading the engineering team at [Nimble](https://nimblehq.co/).